HemanjaliAdini/nutriton_analysis_private/README.md

 ### Main Page
-This will be the initial dashboard page, where user will be required to enter signup details that will be stored inside the dbms.signup ,login,(next page  add line) nutritional analyis page , text box
+This will be the initial dashboard page, where user will be required to enter signup details that will be stored inside the dbms.Upon submission, users will be redirected to a login page where they can input their usernames and passwords.

+Once authenticated, users will be directed to the nutritional analysis page.
+On this page, users are prompted to enter details about ingredients into a designated text input field for further processing and analysis.

 After the clicking the analyse button, we will get nutritional fact table